-The Bank's total number of customers increased in 2009 by 27%.
-Expected growth was between 15% and 20%.
-By the end of 2009, the Bank had a total of 242,000 customers.
+The Bank's total number of customers increased by 24%, exceeding expected growth of 15% to 20%.
+By the end of 2011, the Bank had more than 355,000 customers.
+This demonstrates that a growing number of people are making a much more conscious choice about how and where they want to bank.